sherlynnw/sherlynnw.github.io/index.md

 * Accenture Applied Intelligence and Analyst Liaison
 * Co-lead of Coding Club
 * Winner of UK & Ireland Data Science Practice Hackathon - led a team of 5 to develop a Natural Language Processing solution in Python to automate entity matching for Clinical Meta Data

 * * *
+### Undergraduate Researcher at Centre for Transport Studies, Imperial College London
+_February 2019 - June 2019_

+London, United Kingdom
+* * *
+* Completed final year project entitled ‘Spatial and temporal prediction of urban air quality using big data’ by implementing Machine Learning and Deep Learning (i.e. XGBoost and ConvLSTM) using Python

+* * *
 ### Civil Engineering Intern at BuroHappold Engineering